CareFlight operates a fleet of turbo-prop air ambulances to transport patients between hospitals and clinics and from accident scenes.

 CareFlight operates B200 King Airs in the Top End of Australia’s Northern Territory.
 These planes are equipped to carry the most critical patients.
 They are fitted with stretcher bases, wide cargo doors, loading systems, oxygen and medical equipment.
 The aircraft can carry two adult stretcher patients and two sitting patients, as well as the aeromedical crew.

-We transport patients with serious respiratory conditions, cardiovascular problems, obstetric complications, snake bites and severe burns, as well as people injured in car, motorbike, farm vehicle and aircraft crashes.
+We transport patients with all levels of need, including serious cardiovascular problems, obstetric complications, snake bites and severe burns, as well as people injured in car, motorbike, farm vehicle and aircraft crashes.

 CareFlight planes also transport children and babies, including premature babies.
 The planes can accommodate specialised newborn and paediatric equipment such as neonatal intensive care modules and BabyPods.